“I’d like a tall decaf and a jade citrus mint tea,” I said. The coffee is for me, and the tea is for Blossom.

 You have to ask yourself if your willing to lose customers over $0.50.

-The day before I was meeting with my good friend Cathal for coffee over at Peets.
+The day before I was meeting with my good friend and business partner Cathal for coffee over at Peets.
 I ask for a small decaf coffee.

 “We’re out right now,” the barista says to me.
 But I’m not worried because I know what I’m going to hear next.